Co-Founder and Executive Director

 Co-DIRECTOR, LATIN AMERICA

 David Santos Brito was born and raised in Brazil but is currently living and working in Colombia, where he and Amanda manage all of our operations in Colombia and Latin America.
 David speaks English, Spanish, Portuguese and French.
 David, Amanda, and Tanya all share a passion for activism, doing justice work, human rights, and LGBTQ+ issues.
-Amanda and David really love spicy foods and share a crippling ají (hot sauce) addiction.
+Amanda and David really love spicy foods and share a crushing ají (hot sauce) addiction.